WiBee 2022 Newsletter 3: π Summer is Here! Berries are Blooming! π

 Thank you to our 2021 Volunteers!
 2021 results are in.
 See our short reports for common crops and wildflowers.
 Please help us improve WiBee by taking our end-of-year survey.

 Bees are still out there even when the flowers are gone.
 Where are they?
-Many of the bees we saw visiting flowers this summer have died, but their offspring will make it through the winter.ย …
+Many of the bees we saw visiting flowers this summer have died, but their offspring will make it through the winter.Β Young bees from eggs laid this summer have finished eating their pollen and nectar and have now entered a dormant …

 Welcome new participants!
 We may be transitioning to fall but there are plenty of bees out there for you to learn and use the app.
 Training links are provided in the app and on the website.
 WiBee saw a big buzz from a recent a newspaper article!
 If the resulting server overload gummed up your registration, please try again now, we’ve upgraded!
 Contact us with any questions.